How to contribute to xPack OpenOCD

 branch and link it to

-the user global xPacks store:
+the user's global xPacks store:

 rm -rf ~/Work/xpack-dev-tools/xbb-helper-xpack.git && \